tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * A time series can be made stationary by a variety of techniques.

-* Which technique to use can often be determined by examining the non-stationary plot.
+* Which technique to use is often determined by examining the non-stationary plot.

 * NaN and infinity values must be dropped along the way.